-Where rx+t is the ratio determined in Section 3.B.5.d.ii.
+Where rx+t is the ratio determined in Section 3.B.5.d.iv.2.

-Guidance Note: By similar logic, it follows (from ASGx+t being 0 when t=0) that the level annual lapse rate to be used in the calculations in Section 3.B.6.c.ii and 3.B.6.c.iii is 1%.
-On the other hand, when performing the calculations in Section 3.B.6.d.iii, Lx+t, though level, is not generally equal to what it was for the same policy on the previous valuation date.
+Guidance Note: By similar logic, it follows (from ASGx+t being 0 when t=0) that the level annual lapse rate to be used in the calculations in Section 3.B.5.c.i.2 and 3.B.5.c.i.3 is 1%.
+On the other hand, when performing the calculations in Section 3.B.5.c.ii.3, Lx+t, though level, is not generally equal to what it was for the same policy on the previous valuation date.

 Section 6: Stochastic and Deterministic Exclusion Tests